phhei/ArgsValidNovel/index.md

 ### Timeline

-- End of Mai: release ot task description and data on a website for the task
-- June-Beginning of August: Teams work on their solutions
-- Beginning of August: Test data without labels is released
+- 05.08.22: Test data without labels is released
-- Mid of August: Final submission of teams of results on test data
+- 12.08.22: Final submission of teams of results on test data
-- End of August: Publication of overall results of the task
+- 26.08.22: Publication of overall results of the task
-- Mid-September: Paper for proceedings with task description ready
+- 15.09.22: Paper for proceedings with task description ready

 ### Terms and Conditions